Joselgc1/MejiasEtAl2016/README.md

 ## Interlaminar Analysis

 Here we consider connections between the L2/3 and L5/6 layer.
-As described in the original paper, when the interlaminar coupling is present (green and orange lines below) the oscillatory dynamics spread across the layers.
-This is clearly visible in the plot below, where the power spectrum of Layer 2/3 shows a strong alpha component only when both layers are coupled.

 ### Interlaminar A - Power Spectrum Comparison